pduranti/mercadolibre.github.com/_posts/guide/for-sellers/real-estate/2012-07-13-res-attrs-selection.markdown

 **https://api.mercadolibre.com/categories/CATEGORY_ID/attributes**

-If your user belongs, for example, to Argentina, and the chosen category was 1467, then the URL would be: <a href="https://api.mercadolibre.com/categories/MLA1467/attributes" target="_blank">https://api.mercadolibre.com/categories/MLA1467/attributes</a>
+If your user belongs, for example, to Argentina, and the chosen category is 1467, then the URL would be: <a href="https://api.mercadolibre.com/categories/MLA1467/attributes" target="_blank">https://api.mercadolibre.com/categories/MLA1467/attributes</a>

-Once there, you will get a JSON response with as many elements as the amount of attributes belonging to the chosen category.
+Once there, you will get a JSON response with as many elements as the number of attributes belonging to the chosen category.
 For each attribute you get an id, type, tags and possible values.
 Consider the following:

 An attribute with the "tags" element containing "fixed" means that this attribute is indeed fixed, and *you don't need to send it* with the property JSON.